-Please refer to the Child on Child Abuse Policy we have in school.
+Please refer to the Child on Child Abuse policy we have in school.

-Please also refer to the school's Anti Bullying, Behaviour, Equality, Online Safety and Data Security policies.
+Please also refer to Landewednack School's Anti Bullying, Equality and Diversity, online safety policies.

-6.9 Sexual Violence and Sexual Harassment Between Children in Schools and Colleges
+6.9 Sexual Violence and sexual harassment between children in schools and colleges